Peter Polansky: 2017

-2018
+2018: Lucky Loser Slam

 Polansky began the year in Australia in Brisbane with qualifying wins over Filip Peliwo and Yannick Hanfmann.
 He lost a first match against a wildcard entry John Millman 6–7, 0–6.
 Polansky entered the Australian Open qualifying draw for the 9th time of his career.
 Seeded 26th in the qualifying draw, he beat João Domingues in the first round 7–6, 6–4.
 He followed up the win with a 6–2, 7–5 win over Christian Harrison before losing 1–6, 6–3, 6–3 to 15th seed, Yuki Bhambri.
 For the second consecutive year, Polansky got into the main draw as a lucky loser.
 Karen Khachanov served 21 aces as he beat Polansky 7–6, 7–6, 6–4.

 In March, Polansky qualified for the 2018 BNP Paribas Open at Indian Wells by winning two matches.
 In the first round of the main draw, he beat Marius Copil 7–6(3), 6–7(5), 7–6(12) on his eighth match point after saving two match points.
 The match took 3 hours and 11 minutes and there were five rallies over 35 shots in the deciding tiebreak.
 Polansky lost to the 20th seed Adrian Mannarino in straight sets in the second round.
 Polansky failed to qualify for the 2018 Miami Open falling in the second round to Rogério Dutra Silva in three close sets.

 In May, Polansky entered the French Open qualifying draw for the 8th time in his career.
 Seeded 14th in the qualifying draw, he beat Norbert Gombos 2–6, 7–6(3), 6–2 in the first round.
-He followed up the win with a 6–4, 6–2 win over Peđa Krstin before losing 7–6(1), 7–6(3) to Jozef Kovalik.
+He followed up the win with a 6–4, 6–2 win over Peđa Krstin before losing 7–6(1), 7–6(3) to Jozef Kovalík.
 For the second consecutive grand slam tournament, Polansky got into the main draw as a lucky loser.
 Pierre-Hugues Herbert beat Polansky in 4 sets, 6–3, 4–6, 6–2, 6–2.